Slovenia: Urbanisation

-Municipalities by population

-212 municipalities in total.
-Hodoš, the smallest, has 354 inhabitants.

-Municipalities by area

-Odranci, the smallest, measures 6.9 km2.

 Languages

 The official language in Slovenia is Slovene, which is a member of the South Slavic language group.
 In 2002, Slovene was the native language of around 88% of Slovenia's population according to the census, with more than 92% of the Slovenian population speaking it in their home environment.
 This statistic ranks Slovenia among the most homogeneous countries in the EU in terms of the share of speakers of the predominant mother tongue.

 Slovene is a highly diverse Slavic language in terms of dialects, with different degrees of mutual intelligibility.
 Accounts of the number of dialects range from as few as seven dialects, often considered dialect groups or dialect bases that are further subdivided into as many as 50 dialects.
 Other sources characterize the number of dialects as nine or as eight.

 Hungarian and Italian, spoken by the respective minorities, enjoy the status of official languages in the ethnically mixed regions along the Hungarian and Italian borders, to the extent that even the passports issued in those areas are bilingual.
 In 2002 around 0.2% of the Slovenian population spoke Italian and around 0.4% spoke Hungarian as their native language.
 Hungarian is co-official with Slovene in 30 settlements in 5 municipalities (whereof 3 are officially bilingual).
 Italian is co-official with Slovene in 25 settlements in 4 municipalities (all of them officially bilingual).

 Romani, spoken in 2002 as the native language by 0.2% of people, is a legally protected language in Slovenia.
-Romani-speakers mainly belong to the geographically dispersed and marginalized Roma community.
+Romani speakers mainly belong to the geographically dispersed and marginalized Roma community.

 German, which used to be the largest minority language in Slovenia prior to World War II (around 4% of the population in 1921), is now the native language of only around 0.08% of the population, the majority of whom are more than 60 years old.
 Gottscheerish or Granish, the traditional German dialect of Gottschee County, faces extinction.